List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

-Teslin [Car #242] was derived from the Northern Tutchone phrase dé-lin, which means flowing out.
+Teslin [Car #242] is the English adaptation of the Northern Tutchone phrase dé-lin, which means flowing out.
 Teslin Lake extends between Alaska Highway kilometers 1244 and 1290.

 "Thompson River" [Car #334] is the un-official name of the stream flowing from Meadows (Mile Post 25.4 Station) to Bernard Lake (at Mile Post 28.3).
 Received the name "Thompson River" by 1899.
 Most likely, named for Livingston Thompson (1851-1904), surveyor and Secretary of the Bennett Lake & Klondyke Navigation Co.
 Thompson was also a friend of William J. Rant, the British Columbia agent, magistrate, and assistant land commissioner for Bennett in 1898.
 The official name of this stream is Tutshi River.

-Tincup Lake [Car #508] most likely a fantasy name for the unnamed lake on Montana Mountain, from which Tincup Creek flows.
-Lake located 0.9 kilometer west of Montana Mountain Access Road Kilometer 4.7, via a trail.
-(There is another Tincup Lake at a remote location north of Kluane Lake.)
+Tincup Lake is named for a lake at a remote location north of Kluane Lake.

-Tutshi [Car #260] was derived from the Tlingit metaphor t’ooch’ áayi, which literally means charcoal lake, and figuratively means dark lake.
+Tutshi [Car #260 and Steam-Stern Wheel Boat] is the English adaptation of the Tlingit metaphor t’ooch’ áayi, which literally means charcoal lake, and figuratively means dark lake.
 Tutshi Lake is darker than most lakes in the region because it is not fed by glacial runoff.
 Lake extends between Klondike Highway kilometers 57 and 70.

 Utah [former Mile Post 105.5 Station] was the site of a camp of the Utah Construction Co. during construction of the Alaska Highway.
 Utah also located at Alaska Highway kilometer 1415.7.

 Viaduct [Mile Post 5.9 Station] had been named for the East Fork Bridge, now Bridge 5-A. Station renamed to Denver in 1904.